 boxes under the bounds header.

-steps in the list on the left.
-The included steps in the currently selected
+the list on the left.
+The included steps in the currently selected interpretation are

 the same treatment is used as a bound.
 All points between the selected